Perkedel/CVR_Stuffings/README.md

 It is forbidden to place assets under login requirement.

 > Paid (Actively on sale) assets are still forbidden to be unignored, due to strength of Earth people mental warfare & artileries.
 There shall no be provocation allowed at this time.
+> You sure you'll fulfill your promise on eventually releasing features into free tier?
+I don't have time to hear whether you did, so feel free treat as `breaking promise`.
+Right?? ... uh.. yeah, in my opinion.

 #### Sauces